 the LORD has delivered them into our hand.
 This statement is filled with faith.

 VERSE 11.
 Both of them revealed themselves to the garrison of the Philistines: and the Philistines said, “Behold, the Hebrews are coming out of the holes where they had hidden themselves!”

 VERSE 12.
 The men of the garrison answered Jonathan and his armor bearer, and said, “Come up to us, and we will show you something!”
 Jonathan said to his armor bearer, “Come up after me; for the LORD has delivered them into the hand of Israel.”

 the LORD has delivered them into the hand of Israel.
 We believe Jonathan spoke these words by faith.
-It is not likely that he would have known for certain what he said.

 VERSE 13.
 Jonathan climbed up on his hands and on his feet, and his armor bearer after him: and they fell before Jonathan; and his armor bearer killed them after him.

 VERSE 14.
 That first slaughter, which Jonathan and his armor bearer made, was about twenty men, within as it were half a furrow’s length in an acre of land.

 That first slaughter … about twenty men.
 Jonathan was remarkably skilled in combat.

 VERSE 15.
 There was a trembling in the camp, in the field, and among all the people; the garrison, and the raiders, also trembled; and the earth quaked, so there was an exceedingly great trembling.